farfromland/farfromland/README.md

 i have a few clinical diagnoses please be mindful of this. not always talkative but i love being friends with peopl!! if i suddenly go rlly quiet/dont havr a lot to say it isnt your fault ... also i dont have a dni!! btw!! if i dont wanna talk i wont!

+generally know i avoid people under 17 id rather not engage apologies

 read my [patreon](https://www.patreon.com/c/beneaththeruins/about)
- for detailed info, or check my links too i suppose...
+ for detailed info, or check my links too if you so wish ^-^